 The council owns a number of garages in South Wiltshire that are available to rent.

 You can apply to rent a council garage whether you are living in a council property or not.
-However, you must reside in the South Wiltshire area.
+You must reside in the South Wiltshire area.
 For all other areas of Wiltshire please contact the local housing association.

 You can only apply for a garage that is: